Webinar: OpenEdge Developer Birds of a Feather Session

 Mike Fechner

-Mike is specialized on object orientation in the ABL, software architectures, the GUI for .NET, web technologies and a wide range of Progress products such as OpenEdge, Telerik and Corticon.
-He is involved in software modernization projects on a day by day basis.
+Mike specializes in object-oriented programming in ABL, software architecture, GUI for .NET, web technologies, and a broad range of Progress products including OpenEdge, Telerik, and Corticon.
+He is deeply involved in software modernization projects on a daily basis and is a passionate modernization enthusiast.

-He is a well-known and active member of the international OpenEdge community, frequent presenter at conferences around the world and is a board member of the German PUG and founder of the committee of the EMEA PUG Challenge.
-He’s also a founding member of the Common Component Specification project.
+He is a well-known and active member of the international OpenEdge community and a frequent presenter at conferences around the world.
+Mike serves as a board member of the German PUG as well as a board member of the PUG Challenge.

 Show more Show less